bootdotdev/blog/content/golang/go-vs-c-plus-plus-golang.md

 ## Golang vs C++: The final verdict

-The final verdict is … it’s up to you!
+The final verdict is... it’s up to you!

 Go and C++ are two amazing languages that operate at opposite ends of the programming spectrum.
 C++ is an old-timer that handles the small details, while Golang is contemporary and meant for the big picture.

 C++ is perfect for traditionalists that like to get their hands dirty in code and work without bounds and have the skill to do so.
 It’s a strong and versatile language that gives direct access to a program’s core.

-**Golang is the modern person’s language**.
+**Golang is the modern web developer's language**.
 People from all kinds of backgrounds are making the shift to tech, and Go welcomes them with open arms.
 It’s easy to use and has a scalable nature that promises a fruitful career to anyone using it.

-We're big fans of Go at boot.dev, so much so that we've created three courses to help you learn Go!
-No matter your skill level, our two [Go Mastery courses](https://boot.dev/learn/learn-golang) will get you the skills you need to work as a Go programmer, and once you've got the skills, our [Go Interview Prep](https://boot.dev/learn/learn-golang) course will get you prepped to land that job!
+We're big fans of Go at [Boot.dev](https://boot.dev), so much so that we've created several courses to help you learn Go!
+No matter your skill level, our [Learn Go course](https://boot.dev/learn/learn-golang) will get you the skills you need to work as a Go programmer.

-Overall, to figure out which one is best, you need to figure which one are _you_.
+Overall, to figure out which one is best, you need to figure which one are *you*.
 No matter the choice, Golang and C++ only continue to grow in popularity and will benefit you way into the future.